ans-hub/audio_out/README.md

 # Audio out

-This class is wrapper to [BASS audio library](https://www.un4seen.com) with some often requested functions, such as:
+This class is c++ wrapper to [BASS audio library](https://www.un4seen.com) with some often requested functions, such as:
 * load sound in memory and play it when needs;
 * manage loaded sounds;
 * repeat playing of song;